fedeaux/tickets-manager/README.md

 Bundle should warn you about missing system packages, like mysql or QT, read the warns and follow the instructions.

-Rename the .env.example file to .env and edit it according to your local requirements, and run
+Rename the .env.example file to .env, edit it according to your local requirements, and run

      $ rake db:create && rake db:create RAILS_ENV=test
      $ rake db:migrate && rake db:migrate RAILS_ENV=test